MicrosoftDocs/quantum-docs/articles/concepts-error-correction.md

 ## Example: The three-qubit code

-The three-qubit error correction code is a simple repetition code that can detect and correct one bit flip errors.
+The three-qubit error correction code is a simple repetition code that can detect and correct one bit flip error.
 It encodes a single logical qubit into three physical qubits by repeating the qubit three times.

 > [!TIP]
 > Check out the [Q# code sample for the three-qubit code](https://github.com/microsoft/qsharp/blob/main/samples/algorithms/ThreeQubitRepetitionCode.qs).